EPCCed/ATI-ResComp-Service-docs/cray/connecting.rst

 `Connecting to Urika command line using PuTTY`_ below.

-The section `Connecting to Urika using a MacOs`_ explains how to access the Urika command line and web interface using MacOs.
+The section `Connecting to Urika using MacOs`_ explains how to access the Urika command line and web interface using MacOs.

 Setting up an SSH tunnel using PuTTY
 ------------------------------------